-Find out more about applying for a General Visitor visa
+Find out more about applying for a Standard Visitor visa.

 Your student visa is issued to allow you to study in the UK, you should not travel to the UK on that visa once you have finished studying.
 Immigration officials may not allow you entry to the UK if they are not convinced that you are returning to study on the course, and at the University, for which the visa was issued.
 If you are refused entry, you may not be granted a visa to travel to the UK in the future.

 Remember the visa you travel on must always match the purpose of your visit (e.g. someone wishing to enter the UK using a Tier 4 student visa must be coming to study).

 Each country has its own set of requirements.
 Check the website of the specific country's consulate or embassy for information about travelling to that country.
 If you do need a visa, you should start making enquiries at the relevant embassy as early as possible, as the application process can be lengthy.
 The average processing time is 3 weeks but this can often be longer during busy vacation periods, for example, Christmas, Easter and over the summer.
 It's also important to note that most embassies require you to have 3-6 months visa/leave to remain in the UK still remaining in your passport at the end of your trip.

 However, there are several general areas you ought to think about when applying for a visa to visit another country.